zopeshub/OnlineAssessment/README.md

 - Report generation in excelsheet format.
 - Flexible marking scheme

-##User Login:
+## User Login:
 The test taker can login using the roll, the default password is user@1234(it is hardcoded, you can change it in the index.php)
+[ Login: 12ce1013 Pass: user@1234 ] (user added in sample DB)

-##Admin Login
+## Admin Login
-The admin can set the number of questions for 3 sections, timer and generate a report in form of excel sheet
+The admin can set the number of questions for 3 sections, timer and generate a report in form of excel sheet [ Login: admin Pass: admin@1234 ]

 ## Add New User
 Since this was created for the college to take test , there is no signup page.
 You will need to add the users manually in the database.
 Just add roll & name (other fields are optional)

 ## Steps to run on Local Machine
-1.Open Xampp server(run mysql and apache server) 2.Create a new database by name aptitude
+1.Open Xampp server(run mysql and apache server)
+2.Create a new database by name aptitude
 3.select newly created database
 4.Click import and import the .sql file(samples in database folder)